QF 6-pounder Hotchkiss

 The Ordnance QF Hotchkiss 6 pounder gun Mk I and Mk II or QF 6 pounder 8 cwt were a family of long-lived light 57 mm naval guns introduced in 1885 to defend against new, small and fast vessels such as torpedo boats and later submarines.
-There were many variants produced, often under license which ranged in length from 40 to 58 calibers, but 40 caliber was the most common version.
+Many variants were produced, often under license, which ranged in length from 40 to 58 calibres, with 40 calibre the most common.

 6-pounders were widely used by the navies of a number of nations and often used by both sides in a conflict.
 Due to advances in torpedo delivery and performance, 6-pounder guns were rapidly made obsolete and were replaced with larger guns aboard most larger warships.
-This led to their being used ashore during World War I as coastal defense guns, the first tank guns and as anti-aircraft guns, whether on improvised or specialized HA/LA mounts.
-During World War II 6-pounder guns were put back in service to arm small warships and as coastal defense guns.
-The last ships to carry 6-pounders were the Aegir-class offshore patrol vessels of the Icelandic Coast Guard which replaced them in 1990 with Bofors 40 mm autocannons.
+This led to their being used ashore during World War I as coastal defence guns, the first tank guns and as anti-aircraft guns, whether on improvised or specialized HA/LA mounts.
+During World War II 6-pounder guns were put back in service to arm small warships and as coastal defence guns.
+The last ships to carry 6-pounders were the Aegir-class offshore patrol vessels of the Icelandic Coast Guard which replaced them in 1990 with the Bofors 40mm L/60 autocannon.

 Operational history

 Argentine service

-Argentina adopted the 40 caliber Hotchkiss 6-pounder in the 1890s, to arm its four Giuseppe Garibaldi-class armored cruisers, purchased from Italy.
+Argentina adopted the 40 calibre Hotchkiss 6-pounder in the 1890s, to arm its four Giuseppe Garibaldi-class armoured cruisers, purchased from Italy.
 The Argentinians were at that time engaged in a naval arms race with Chile.
 The last ships from this class were retired from service on 2 August 1954.

 Argentinian ships armed with 6-pounder guns include: